 Slot Machines in Macau

-It’s very surprising that Slots is the second most profitable game in Macau, accounting for 5.18% of total gaming revenue in 2019.
+It’s very surprising that Slots is the second most profitable game in Macau, accounting for 7.4% of total gaming revenue in 2022.
 The machines never seem to be busy, nor is there any high stake action to speak of, with most minimums topping out at only $10 or $20 Hong Kong dollars.
-Compare that to the scene in Vegas, with their outrageous $50 and $100 US dollar limits, and the difference is night and day.
+Compare that to the scene in Vegas, with their outrageous $50 and $100 US dollar limits, and the difference is like night and day.

 For all you need to know about Texas Hold Em in Macau, just follow the link below!